miquelmarti/Okutama-Action/README.md

 #### Download

-Find the training set of Okutama-Action in the following [link](https://drive.google.com/drive/folders/0B6O3GZcCIFuDaUs4dG1HWWEyUWM?usp=sharing).
+Find the training set (with labels) of Okutama-Action in the following [link](https://drive.google.com/drive/folders/0B6O3GZcCIFuDaUs4dG1HWWEyUWM?usp=sharing).
+Find the test set in the following [link](https://drive.google.com/drive/folders/0BydaU2Imk1zjQjVXbmwxT1RsSVU?usp=sharing).
+The test set labels will not be disclosed but getting the test scores will be possible by uploading the results to CODA lab _soon_.

 #### About